Professional sports leagues in the United States: Major League Cricket (MLC)

-National Women's Soccer League

-The National Women's Soccer League (NWSL) is a professional women's soccer league run by the United States Soccer Federation.
-At the top of the United States league system, it is the country's primary competition for women's soccer.
-The NWSL was established in 2012 as a successor to Women's Professional Soccer (2007–2012).
-The league began play in 2013 with eight teams; four of which were former members of Women's Professional Soccer.
-With the addition of two expansion teams in Houston and Orlando since the league's founding, it reached a peak of 10 teams based throughout the United States.
-Following the 2017 season, the league dropped to 9 teams following the demise of two charter members, one of which was replaced by a new franchise.
-The league returned to 10 teams for 2021.
-Utah Royals FC, which had inherited the roster of the defunct FC Kansas City after the 2017 season, itself folded after the 2020 season, with its roster being taken over by a new Kansas City ownership group that now fields the Kansas City Current.
-The completely new Racing Louisville FC also started play in 2021.
-The NWSL added two teams in 2022, the Los Angeles-based Angel City FC and San Diego Wave FC.

-Major League Rugby
+Major League Rugby (MLR)

 Major League Rugby is the highest level of professional rugby union in the United States and Canada.
 The competition is supported and sanctioned by USA Rugby.
 The first season of Major League Rugby began in May 2018 with seven teams ranging from the Pacific Northwest to the Southwest.
 The top four teams make the playoffs for a spot in the final, the winner receives the American Championship Shield.
 Thirteen teams competed in the 2022 season but will be reduced to twelve in the 2023 season, with Chicago replacing Los Angeles and Austin.